Chiral Phonons Arising From Chirality-Selective Magnon-Phonon Coupling

 As {one} key result of this paper, we find that the magnon mode only hybridizes with one of the \ac{TA} modes, if the two bare \ac{TA} phonons are degenerate.
 In the non-degenerate case, i.e., $\Gamma$ to $(0,\pi/a,\pi/a)$, there are two avoided crossings with both \ac{TA} modes in close proximity.
-Calculating the phonon chirality $\Sigma$ for these magnon-phonon modes, we reveal that the magnons selectively couple to phonons with one chirality.
+Calculating the phonon chirality $\Sigma$ {-- which is obtained using the angular momentum eigenvalues of the hybridized system rather than the ones of the bare phonons \cite{SM} --} for these magnon-phonon modes, we reveal that the magnons selectively couple to phonons with one chirality.
 We note that upon reversal of the magnetization from $z$ to $-z$, the magnons instead only couple to phonons with opposite chirality.
-We {further} emphasize that the magnon-phonon coupling also lifts the degeneracy of the phonons far away from the avoided crossing regions, leading to a small energy gap of the order of $\SI{1}{\micro\electronvolt}$ between the two chiral phonon modes.
-Selective hybridization between magnons and non-propagating circular{ly polarized} phonons has been measured recently in the layered zigzag antiferromagnet FePSe$_3$ \cite{Cui2023}.
+We {further} emphasize that the magnon-phonon coupling also lifts the degeneracy of the phonons far away from the avoided crossing regions, leading to a small energy gap of the order of $\SI{1}{\micro\electronvolt}$ between the two chiral phonon modes. { This value is comparable to that predicted from phonon-phonon coupling \cite{Coh2023}.
+However, it remains to be determined whether such a small gap persists when the spectrum is broadened and renormalized by higher-order phonon-phonon or magnon-phonon scattering.}

+\mw{Qualitatively, the selective coupling of magnons to chiral phonons with positive $\Sigma$ can be understood by noting that both spin precession and atomic revolution occur in the same counterclockwise direction \cite{note3}.
+A more quantitative way to understand this phenomenon is to first express the bare phonons in a circular basis before calculating their hybridization with magnons.
+This approach is only valid along high-symmetry paths in the BZ where the bare TA phonon modes are degenerate (e.g., the paths shown in the top and bottom panels of Fig.~\ref{fig:dispersion}).
+Notably, in this basis, the magnon-phonon coupling $c^\pm_{\vec{k}\lambda}$ for one of the phonon modes, specifically that of circular phonons with $\Sigma = -\hbar$, vanishes exactly.} Selective hybridization between magnons and non-propagating circularly polarized phonons has been measured recently in the layered zigzag antiferromagnet FePSe$_3$ \cite{Cui2023}.

 The phonon angular momentum and chirality in the $k_x$-$k_z$ plane of the \ac{BZ} are shown in Fig.\ \ref{fig:angMom} (results for other planes are discussed in the SM \cite{SM}).
 As argued above, truly chiral phonons primarily occur in close proximity of the high symmetry axes -- here, the $k_z$ axis -- where they arise as a superposition of the degenerate bare \ac{TA} phonons.
 Note that phonons along $k_x$ and $k_y$ remain linear.
 This symmetry breaking arises from the orientation of magnetization along the $z$-direction in combination with spin-orbit coupling \cite{Dresselhaus2007}.